Stargazing in South Africa at !Xaus Lodge

 You may feel like you have never seen the night sky before when you go stargazing at !Xaus Lodge.
 The Milky Way arcs over you like a giant swathe of smoke – reminiscent of the Bushman tale of its origins.
 A girl from an ancient race, the story goes, threw the cinders from a fire into the sky to light hunters’ paths home.
 Prominent all through the year are the Southern Cross, Carina, and Centaurus.
 Hundreds of other stars and constellations nearly leap out of the blackness.

 The !Ae!Hai Kalahari Heritage Park that surrounds !Xaus Lodge is one of the world’s darkest places and offers some of the best star gazing in South Africa.
+It was named an International Dark Sky Sanctuary by the International Dark Sky Association in April 2019.

 “Natural atmospheric pollution is reduced there as the lodge has limited rain clouds/storms,” he adds.
 “Plus being at an altitude of 930 m, !Xaus Lodge is already elevated in the atmosphere, thus reducing atmospheric disturbance.